 Salvage and Rebuilt Titles

-When your vehicle becomes a total loss, it’ll receive a salvage title from the Florida DMV.
+When your vehicle becomes a total loss, it’ll receive a salvage title from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
 Salvage titles are illegal to drive.
 You also won’t be able to insure it.
 But people commonly buy salvage cars because:

 - They’re a way to get cheap parts